lee-lindley/app_csv/README.md

     ) RETURN SELF AS RESULT
 ```

+*p_separator* is intended to be a single character.
+The attribute is 2 characters wide if you want to try it that way.

 *p_num_format* and *p_date_format* are passed to *TO_CHAR* for number and date/time formats respectively.

+*p_bulk_count* is the number of records DBMS_SQL will read in each fetch.

 When *p_quote_all_strings* starts with a 'Y' or 'y', then all character values are enclosed in double quotes,
 not just the ones that contain a separator or newline.